puls/objc-TimesSquare/README.md

 You can (and should) subclass `PDCalendarRowCell` to provide your own background images; additionally, you can set the cell's text color and shadow offsets.

 Since you'll likely want to lay out views of whatever type you create in seven columns, `PDCalendarCell` has a `-layoutViewsForColumnAtIndex:inRect:` method that your subclass should implement.
 It properly takes in to account things like right-to-left layout and dividing 320 by 7 and rounding to the right integer.

+## Contributing

+We're glad you're interested in PonyDate, and we'd love to see where you take it.

+Any contributors to the master PonyDate repository must sign the [Individual Contributor License Agreement (CLA)](https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDViT2xzUHAwRkI3X3k5Z0lQM091OGc6MQ&ndplr=1).
+It's a short form that covers our bases and makes sure you're eligible to contribute.

+When you have a change you'd like to see in the master repository, [send a pull request](https://github.com/square/objc-PonyDate/pulls).
+Before we merge your request, we'll make sure you're in the list of people who have signed a CLA.

+Thanks, and happy testing!